top of page

 These three sections are discussed in more detail below.
 It's also worth noting here that there is more than one agency that certifies people to scuba dive.
 There could be a lot of discussion among dive professionals on which one is the best but for a beginning diver the open water course among them is pretty much the same.
 Here at Frogman we have instructors who certify students with PADI and SSI.

 1. Course Work:

 The course work section is exactly as it sounds.
 It's you learning about how to scuba dive.
-It can be done either online or with a physical book.
+It can be done either online or through the app.
 Both cover the exact same material but depending on your learning style one may work better for you than the other.
-The course work is compiled of 5 sections or chapters that will introduce you to scuba diving.
+The course work is compiled of 6 sections or chapters that will introduce you to scuba diving.
 There are knowledge reviews at the end of the chapters and a final test at the end to judge how well you understood the material.

 2. Pool Dives: